dludemann/test/content/chicago-dating-photography.md

     location:
       city: Chicago
       state: Illinois
-    title: Full Photoshoot In Different Settings To Capture The Best You
+    title: Full Photoshoot In 10+ Settings To Capture The Best You
     description: >-
-      Our approach involves capturing a multitude of photos to ensure we curate a selection that shows your personality, helping you stand out on dating platforms.
+      We'll guide you through the process of logistics for the shoot, coach you on body language and facial expressions, and help you design your profile and bio to stand out on dating apps.
     background_image: /images/backgrounds/city-background-detailed.jpeg
     images:
       - /images/connor-tma-210.jpg